 Weather radar scan the entirety of the UK every 5 minutes, and similar types of radar are used around the world for the same purpose.
-Such radar routinely insects and other animal life in the atmosphere, but since animals are not of interest to meteorologists, they are discarded as unwanted “noise”.
+These radars routinely detect insects, but since animals are not of interest to meteorologists, they are discarded as unwanted “noise”.
 That “noise” is a veritable treasure trove of information on insect diversity and abundance, but what is required is a way to link what a radar sees to the insects that we wish to monitor.
-This interdisciplinary PhD project is designed to assess to what extent these radar data can generate useful biological information that can be applied to solve contemporary ecological problems.
-The project will involve (and provide training in) a range of techniques from physics, ecology and radar meteorology.
+This interdisciplinary PhD project is designed to assess to what extent these radar data can generate useful biological information that can be applied to solve contemporary ecological problems in concert with state-of-the-art meteorological and land-use data.
+The project will involve (and provide training in) a range of techniques from physics, ecology, radar meteorology, geography and atmospheric science.

 In the first phase of the project, the student will be trained to use 3D and electromagnetic modelling techniques to simulate what the radar might see when different insects pass through the radar beam.
 The results of those simulations will be used to produce algorithms that can classify the radar observations into different kinds of insects based on their shape, as well as quantifying the diversity and number of insects passing through the beam.